DropSnorz/OwlPlug/README.md

 ### How to distriute my plugins on OwlPlug ?

 * **OwlPlug Central** - Your plugin will be hosted and distributed by OwlPlug Central.
 Open an issue or a pull request on the [OwlPlug Central repository](https://github.com/owlplug/central)
 * **Setup your store** - If you provide a complete set of plugins, you can create a store endpoint following the [OwlPlug Store Specification](https://github.com/DropSnorz/OwlPlug/blob/master/doc/ThirdParty_Store_Specification.md).
-Then, provide the endpoint url to your user.

 # Development